limbo666/LcdTcpDll/README.md

 This is a high-performance, multithreaded Windows DLL designed as a display plugin for **LCD Smartie**.
 It allows the software to communicate with remote LCD displays over a network (WiFi/Ethernet) via the TCP protocol.

+### Remarks
+This version of driver requires the LCD Smartie version 5.6 or newer.
+**LCD Smartie** can be downloaded from: https://github.com/LCD-Smartie/LCDSmartie

+ESP8266 based hardware must be flashed with the latest firmware.
+Firmware can be found on: https://github.com/limbo666/LcdTcp

 ### Credits

 This project is a heavily enhanced fork of the original work by **eeyrw** ([GitHub Profile](https://github.com/eeyrw)).
 This version has been modernized to support expanded hardware features and improved network stability.